CMSP Tales & KLX 300D Upgrades

 I also had a 2nd job where I rode a BMW R100RT and then a BMW K75.
 I rode 50,000 miles on each of these machines doing that courier side job between 1985 and 1994.

-Stalls and restart failures happen on new gear, even with my past experience, I had 2 stalls myself on the Lifan KP 200 these 2 days of the CMSP thang, but I did not hold up anyone more than 10 seconds when I did, and I certainly never dropped the bike.
+Stalls and restart failures happen on new gear, even with my past experience, I had 2 stalls myself on the Lifan KP 200 those 2 days of the CMSP thang, but I did not hold up anyone more than 10 seconds when I did, and I certainly never dropped the bike.

-Stalling and falling happens on unfamiliar gear and strange low speed tasks but it is not reasonable to tolerate as much interruption as I experienced on this CMSP experience these 2 days and I would never recommend experienced folks getting back into 2 wheels with 5-10 years riding experience to ever do this training with noobs either, because it's totally ridiculous to subject them to that constant noob stopping, starting and dropping Olympics BS.
+Stalling and falling happens on unfamiliar gear while doing strange low speed tasks but it is not reasonable to tolerate as much interruption as I experienced on this CMSP experience these 2 days and I would never recommend experienced folks getting back into 2 wheels with 5-10 years riding experience to ever do this training with noobs either, because it's totally ridiculous to subject them to that constant noob stopping, starting and dropping Olympics BS.

 I did relearn a few useful things on this CMSP course though, I just needed to practice them somewhere on my own and get the hours and reps on my own machine, which I have now done.

-I am quite confident I am back to my former level with the riding I have done these past 4 weeks.
+I am quite confident I am back to my former level with the riding I have done these past 6 months.

 When I did my BMA UK training in 1981, if you dropped the BMW R100RT you were on, the course for you at that point was over.

-There were exceptions based on conditions - we had one guy hit black ice on the course one morning and he lost it and was allowed to carry on.
+There were exceptions - based on conditions - we had one guy hit black ice on the course one morning and he lost it and was allowed to carry on.

-We did our training with British army military police and civilian metropolitan police officers who were going to be motorcycle mounted on a permanent basis and they all knew how to ride already.
+We did our BMA training with British army military police and civilian metropolitan police officers who were going to be motorcycle mounted on a permanent basis and they all knew how to ride already.

 Our BMA training course by the way was 10 days long with classroom stuff with the riding lessons and video to review mistakes we all made at each stage post mortem style.